History of art: Neoclassicism

 Inspired by the excavations of the ancient Roman cities of Pompeii and Herculaneum from 1748, a renewed interest in the arts of antiquity occurred.
 Neoclassicism dominates Western art from the mid to late 18th century until the 1830s.
 Embracing order and restraint, it developed in reaction to the perceived frivolity, hedonism and decadence of Rococo and exemplifying the rational thinking of the 'Age of Enlightenment' (aka the 'Age of Reason').
 Initially, the movement was developed not by artists, but by Enlightenment philosophers.
 They requested replacing Rococo with a style of rational art, moral and dedicated to the soul.
-This fitted well with a perception of Classical art as the embodiment of realism, restraint and order.
-Inspired by ancient Greek and Roman art, the classical history paintings of the French artist Nicolas Poussin (1594–1665) and the ideas of the German writer Anton Raphael Mengs (1728–1779) and the archaeologist and art historian Johann Joachim Winckelmann (1717–1768), Neoclassicism began in Rome, but soon spread throughout Europe.
+This fit well with a perception of Classical art as the embodiment of realism, restraint and order.
+Inspired by ancient Greek and Roman art, the classical history paintings of the French artist Nicolas Poussin (1594–1665) and the ideas of the German writer Anton Raphael Mengs (1728–1779) and the German archaeologist and art historian Johann Joachim Winckelmann (1717–1768), Neoclassicism began in Rome, but soon spread throughout Europe.
 Rome had become the main focus of the Grand Tour by the mid-18th century, and aristocratic travellers went there in search of Classical visions to recreate on their country estates, thus spreading the style across Europe, particularly in England and France.
 The tour was also an opportunity for collecting Classical antiquities.
-Neoclassical paintings tended to be populated with figures posed like Classical statues or reliefs, set in a locations filled with archaeological details.
+Neoclassical paintings tended to be populated with figures posed like Classical statues or reliefs, set in locations filled with archaeological details.
 The style favoured Greek art over Roman, considering it purer and more authentically classical in its aesthetic goal.

 In 1789, France was on the brink of its first revolution and Neoclassicism sought to express their patriotic feelings.
 Politics and art were closely entwined during this period.
 They believed that art should be serious, and valued drawings above painting; smooth contours and paint with no discernible brushstrokes were the ultimate aim.
 Both painting and sculpture exerted calmness and restraint and focused on heroic themes, expressing such noble notions as self-sacrifice and nationalism.

 This movement paved the way for Romanticism, that appeared when the idealism of the revolution faded away and after the Napoleonic period came to an end in the early 19th century.
 Neoclassicism should not be seen as the opposite of Romanticism, however, but in some ways an early manifestation of it.